vandre-sales/meliva-ds/docs/docs/themes.md

 }
 ```

 By customizing a built-in theme, you'll maintain a smaller stylesheet containing only the changes you've made.
-Contrast this to [creating a new theme](#creating-a-new-theme), where you need to explicitly define every design token required by the library.
-This approach is more "future-proof," as new design tokens that emerge in subsequent versions of Web Awesome will be accounted for by the built-in theme.
+Contrast this to [creating a new theme](#creating-a-new-theme), where you need to explicitly define every custom property required by the library.
+This approach is more "future-proof," as new design tokens that emerge in subsequent versions of Web Awesome will be accounted for by built-in themes.

 While this approach is easier to maintain, the drawback is that your theme can't be activated independently — it's tied to the built-in theme you're extending.

 ### Creating a New Theme

 Creating a new theme is more of an undertaking than [customizing an existing one](#customizing-a-built-in-theme).
-At a minimum, you must implement all of the required design tokens.
-The easiest way to do this is by "forking" one of the built-in themes and modifying it from there.
+At a minimum, you must implement all of the required custom properties.
+The easiest way to do this is by "forking" a built-in theme and modifying it from there.

 Start by changing the selector to match your theme's name.
 Assuming your new theme is called "Purple Power", your theme should be scoped like this.